dotnet/SqlClient/BUILDGUIDE.md

   |TCPConnectionStringAASSGX | (Optional) Connection String for a TCP enabled SQL Server with a SGX Enclave and using Microsoft Azure Attestation (AAS) attestation protocol configuration. | `Server=tcp:{servername}; Database={Database_Name}; UID={UID}; PWD={PWD}; Attestation Protocol = AAS; Enclave Attestation Url = {AttestationURL};`|
   |EnclaveEnabled | Enables tests requiring an enclave-configured server.|
   |TracingEnabled | Enables EventSource related tests |
+  |UseAccessTokenAuth | (Optional) Enables access token authentication to the database for tests.
+  |AADAccessToken | (Optional) Access token for authentication to the database.
   |AADAuthorityURL | (Optional) Identifies the OAuth2 authority resource for `Server` specified in `AADPasswordConnectionString` | `https://login.windows.net/<tenant>`, where `<tenant>` is the tenant ID of the Azure Active Directory (Azure AD) tenant |
   |AADPasswordConnectionString | (Optional) Connection String for testing Azure Active Directory Password Authentication. | `Data Source={server.database.windows.net}; Initial Catalog={Azure_DB_Name};Authentication=Active Directory Password; User ID={AAD_User}; Password={AAD_User_Password};`|
   |AADSecurePrincipalId | (Optional) The Application Id of a registered application which has been granted permission to the database defined in the AADPasswordConnectionString. | {Application ID} |